UP934378/SoftEngProject_Pegasus/docs/userguides.markdown

 1. Navigate to visualisation page.
 2. Select view where desired graph is included.
-3. Hoover on the graph container and click on configure.
+3. Hover on the graph container and click on configure.
 4. Select the desired options and submit the changes.
 5. Refresh page to update all the views